MatthewZito/goldmund-sh-i/README.md

  - add rate limiter
  - add CORS policy/whitelist
  - optimize for mobile, where needed ([see: why I will NOT be using AMP](https://medium.com/@danbuben/why-amp-is-bad-for-your-site-and-for-the-web-e4d060a4ff31))
- - handle the GET users endpoint
+ - ~~handle the GET users endpoint~~
+ - slowly convert CSS stylesheet to styled components with Emotionjs

 ### BUGFIXES
   - ~~fix router history obj on "go back", e.g. from created/updated blog post redirect~~ handled by nextjs